 Who we are

 We are a friendly group of HIV positive gay men, living in and around London, UK.

-Our members are representative of our cities cultural diversity, from a wide range of backgrounds, age groups and ethnicities, we also have members living with disability.
+Our members are representative of our cities cultural diversity, from a wide range of backgrounds, age groups and ethnicities.

 Each on our own individual journeys of living with HIV; we have members from those who are recently diagnosed, right through to those who have been living with the virus for more than 20 years.